Sonnet 43: Musical settings

 The sonnet was set to music by Benjamin Britten as the last song of his eight-song cycle Nocturne Op.
 60 (1958) for tenor, 7 obbligato instruments (flute, clarinet, cor anglais, bassoon, French horn, timpani, harp) and strings.
+It was set to music by Aribert Reimann as the second of «Drei Sonette" (1964).

 In 1990 Dutch composer Jurriaan Andriessen set the poem to a mixed chamber choir setting.

 Rufus Wainwright's "Sonnet 43", the sixth track on his album All Days Are Nights: Songs for Lulu (2010), is a musical setting of the sonnet.

 In 2004 Flemish composer Ludo Claesen set this poem to a setting for chamber music (flute, piano and soprano-solo).

 A 2007 production by The Public Theater of King Lear in Central Park featured incidental music by Stephen Sondheim and Michael Starobin.
 It included a setting of Sonnet 43 by Sondheim.

 In 2013 Laura Hawley composed a setting of Sonnet 43 for choir.

 In 2021 the Korean-pop group Enhypen used lines from Sonnet 43 in the song "Outro: The Wormhole" from their second extended play (EP) Border: Carnival.

 In 2013 the Korean-pop group Gfriend used lines from Sonnet 43 in the opening sequence of the music video of Sunny Summer.